buba03/vroom/README.md

 Add your image (png) to the `src/resources/tracks` folder.

 * recommended size: the same as the game window (see `game.yaml` in the `src/resources` folder).
+* color: the track's image must be the same color as shown in the `src/utils/enums.py`.

 > **NOTE**: The name of the image will be used as the `track_id` in the following steps.